 The Integrated Public Alert and Warning System Open Platform for Emergency Networks (IPAWS-OPEN) receives and authenticates messages transmitted by alerting authorities and routes them to IPAWS-compliant public alerting systems.
 Software and hardware developers are creating IPAWS-OPEN-compatible alert origination and dissemination tools for emergency management officials that allow messages to travel to the public via radio, television, cell telephone, National Oceanic and Atmospheric Administration (NOAA) Weather Radio, internet-based systems, and other dissemination systems.

-Private sector manufacturers of Emergency Alert System (EAS) encoder/decoder equipment are updating their products to be capable of receiving alerts from IPAWS-OPEN.
+Private sector manufacturers of Emergency Alert System (EAS) encoder/decoder equipment have updated their products to be capable of receiving alerts from IPAWS-OPEN.
 IPAWS uses the Common Alerting Protocol (CAP), an international standard developed by Organization for the Advancement of Structured Information Standards (OASIS) and FEMA, in cooperation with private sector developers.
-Existing state or locally owned and operated warning systems – such as sirens, highway signs, or emergency telephone notification systems – can be configured to receive alerts from IPAWS-OPEN.
+Existing state or locally owned and operated warning systems – such as sirens, highway signs, or emergency telephone notification systems – can be designed to integrate alerts from IPAWS-OPEN.

 Additional capabilities of IPAWS-OPEN

 In addition to authenticating and routing emergency alerts and warnings, IPAWS-OPEN has several other capabilities:

 CAP for Data Interoperability: IPAWS-OPEN supports the use of CAP by public safety organizations to exchange incident reports and related information between different IPAWS-OPEN-compatible software systems.